sugaryourcoffee/syc-svpro/README.md

 * Calculator introduced a switch 'final\_header' which indicates the header provided should not be filtered in regard to a provided 'write' flag but written to the result file as is
+* Merger no doesn't require a key column that is files can be merged without key columns.

 Installation
 ============